-Dreading Mother's Day?
+Dreading Father's Day?
 Advice from counsellors on how to cope

-Wednesday 11 March, 2015
+Wednesday 10 June, 2015

-For many people, Mother's Day is a day of happiness and celebration, while for many others it brings more mixed and complex feelings.
-For those who are grieving the loss of a parent or child, are struggling with infertility, or who have a difficult relationship with their mother, the day can be particularly painful.
+Sunday 21 June is Father's Day in the UK.
+While for many people Father's Day is cause for celebration, for many of us it brings more mixed and complex feelings.
+For those who are grieving the loss of a parent or child, or who have a difficult relationship with their father, the day can be particularly painful.

-I spoke to BACP Governor and counsellor, Mhairi Thurston, to compile the following advice for anyone who needs a little support on the run up to Mother's Day.
+We spoke to counsellor and BACP Governor, Mhairi Thurston, to compile the following advice for anyone who needs a little support on the run up to Father's Day.